chloeekk/chloeekk.github.io/posts/basics-of-ad-networks-and-formats/index.md

 ## Ad Platform Types and Ecosystem

-The ad industry is like a large marketplace with different roles: some provide space, some sell or buy ad inventory, and some manage the rules.
+The ad industry is like a large marketplace with different roles: some provide space, some sell or buy ad inventory, and some manage the rules—knowledge essential for [search engine marketing](https://chloevolution.com/posts/sem-basics/).
 Here are common platform types:

 ### Publisher Platforms